What is a Roof Truss?

 Allow for open-concept plans-

-Since trusses can span long distances without needing any posts or interior supports, they are perfect for open-concept designs.
+Since trusses can span long distances without needing any posts or interior supports, they are perfect for open-concept designs which are incredibly popular right now.

 More environmentally friendly-